Saturday, December 21, 2013

 They shouldn’t have bothered.
 I could have told them that.

 Same with sex.
-The guys with the lab coats had to plaster electrodes on people to find out that chocolate is the next best thing to sex.
+The guys with the lab coats had to plaster electrodes on people to find out that chocolate is the next-best thing to sex.
 Well, duh.

 The truth is that chocolate is the next-best thing to virtually every cosmic pleasure, and far surpasses the more pedestrian gratifications.
 I mean, which would you choose – bowling or chocolate?